CesiumGS/cesium-ion-3ds-max-plugin/README.md

 Click Allow, close your browser window, and return to 3ds Max.\
 Now press the menu item **File > Export > Export to Cesium ion** again.\
-The following panel will apper.
+The following panel will appear.

 ![Upload Dialog](Documentation/upload.PNG)